 “There have been more than a few campaigns that required us to travel to different locations and shoot an image in each one of them,” they note.
 “We’ve had people/dancers colliding while powdered colors exploded around them, shot explosions with fireballs and falling debris, flown in helicopters while strapped to the floor with the door open to chase a racing boat in full sail off the coast of Corsica, photographed a mermaid in a tank used for the movie Alien, shot in an igloo built in a Brooklyn ice house, been up in a 10-story crane to photograph a model walking on the edge of a building, directed crowds at a mud-wrestling event and at a rave…”

 “If the assignment is a portrait, we create an environment of collaboration and comfort, a place where the subject can reveal something of themselves, no matter how subtle.
 Sometimes we are told that the person we are to photograph has a very limited time frame, so we prepare for that.
 But many times, if the environment is comfortable and the person is having fun, they stay and we play.
 We strive to maintain a friendly, focused atmosphere.
 Happy is an important component on all our shoots.”

-As clear as they are about their creative vision and their collaborative process, Connie and Russell are appealing elliptical in other areas.
-They are unlikely to ever give a straight answer about the origin of the name Guzman.
+As clear as they are about their creative vision and their collaborative process, Connie and Russell are appealingly elliptical about the origin of the name Guzman.
 In fact in France, they’re known as Les Guzman.
-"Why not?" say the pair.
+“Why not?” say the pair.
 And they prefer not to commit to how the name should be pronounced.
 Most people go with GUHZZ-man.
-"But," says Connie and Russell, "we respond to variations."
+“But,” says Connie and Russell, “we respond to variations.”